 After age 50, fractured bones present a major health threat for approximately 50% of men and women (that’s right, men can be impacted as well).
 The culprit is a disease called osteoporosis and is characterized by poor bone quality.

-The DMG Orthopaedics: Bone, Joint and Spine Center staffs a dedicated clinic meant to assist fracture-prone patients in reducing risk for subsequent broken bones.
-If you are age 50 or older and have broken your wrist, pelvis, ankle, femur, radius, ulna, humerus, vertebrae, tibia or fibula you may qualify for care under the Fracture Liaison Service (FLS).
-The DMG FLS is a special program designed to identify patients at high risk for a second fracture, investigate the causes and initiate treatment.
-Our FLS is under the leadership of a physician champion and an advanced practice provider called a physician assistant, both of whom specialize in the evaluation and treatment of osteoporosis and conditions leading to osteoporosis.
+Our providers assist fracture-prone patients in reducing risk for subsequent broken bones.
+If you are age 50 or older and have broken your wrist, pelvis, ankle, femur, radius, ulna, humerus, vertebrae, tibia or fibula you may qualify for care under the Bone Health Clinic, which is designed to identify patients at high risk for a second fracture, investigate the causes and initiate treatment.
+This is done under the leadership of a physician champion and an advanced practice provider, called a physician assistant, who specialize in the evaluation and treatment of osteoporosis and conditions leading to osteoporosis.
 Services such as ours have been shown to improve overall bone health as well as reduce the risk of subsequent life-threatening fractures.